Best USB-C Hub for MacBook Pro

 Why does my USB-C hub get so hot?

-Can I use a USB-C hub to connect two monitors to a MacBook?
+Can I use a USB-C hub to charge my MacBook?

 Final Verdict